Michael A. Taylor Player Props: Twins vs. Orioles

 Michael A. Taylor At The Plate

-- Taylor has picked up a hit in 37 of 74 games this season, with multiple hits eight times.
+- Taylor has picked up a hit in 38 of 75 games this year, with multiple hits nine times.

-- He has hit a long ball in 12.2% of his games this season, and 4.2% of his trips to the dish.
+- Looking at the 75 games he has played this year, he's homered in nine of them (12.0%), and in 4.1% of his trips to the plate.

-- In 17 games this year (23.0%), Taylor has picked up an RBI, and in seven of those games (9.5%) he had more than one.
+- Taylor has had an RBI in 17 games this year (22.7%), including seven multi-RBI outings (9.3%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.